Facebook to prioritize local news, workers say at NAB

-Expect Facebook to starting showing you more videos and local news and events.
+Expect Facebook to start showing you more videos and local news and events.

 That’s the strategy two employees of the social media giant explained at Sunday’s National Association of Broadcasters Show at the Las Vegas Convention Center.